Perceval: Perceval

 Chrétien de Troyes wrote the first story of Perceval as the main character, the unfinished Perceval, the Story of the Grail, in the late 12th century.
 Other famous accounts of his adventures include Wolfram's Parzival and the now-lost Perceval attributed to Robert de Boron.

 There are many versions of Perceval's birth.
 In Robert de Boron's account, he is of noble birth, and his father is variably stated to be either Alain le Gros, King Pellinore, or another worthy knight.
 His mother is usually unnamed, but plays a significant role in the stories.
 His sister is sometimes the bearer of the Holy Grail, but not originally; she is sometimes named Dindrane.
 In the tales in which he is Pellinore's son, his brothers include Aglovale, Lamorak and Dornar, as well as a half-brother named Tor by his father's affair with a peasant woman.
 After the death of his father, Perceval's mother takes him to the forest, where she raises him ignorant of the ways of men until he is 15.
 Eventually, a group of knights passes through the forest and Perceval is struck by their heroic bearing.
 Wanting to be a knight himself, he travels to King Arthur's court.
 In some versions, his mother faints in shock upon seeing her son leave.
 After proving his worthiness as a warrior, he is knighted and invited to join the Knights of the Round Table.

 In Chrétien de Troyes's Perceval, the character is already connected to the Grail.
 He meets the crippled Fisher King and sees a grail, not yet identified as "holy", but he fails to ask the question that would heal the injured king.
 Upon learning of his mistake, Perceval vows to find the Grail castle again and fulfill his quest.
 The story breaks off soon after, to be continued in a number of different ways by various authors, such as in Perlesvaus and Sir Perceval of Galles.
-In the later accounts of Arthurian prose cycles, and consequently Thomas Malory's Le Morte d'Arthur, the true Grail hero is Galahad, the son of Lancelot, but, though his role in the romances is diminished, Perceval remains a major character and is one of only two knights (the other is Bors) who accompany Galahad to the Grail castle and complete the quest with him.
+In the later accounts of Arthurian prose cycles, and consequently Thomas Malory's Le Morte d'Arthur, the true Grail hero is Galahad, but, though his role in the romances is diminished, Perceval remains a major character and is one of only two knights (the other is Bors) who accompany Galahad to the Grail castle and complete the quest with him.

 In early versions, Perceval's sweetheart is Blanchefleur and he becomes the King of Carbonek after healing the Fisher King.
 In later versions, he is a virgin who dies after achieving the Grail.
 In Wolfram's version, Perceval's son is Lohengrin, the Knight of the Swan.